PROJECT OBJECTIVES

 MI Ship Suite comprised of five applications to be used in modernized processes for processing, transportation, tracking and reporting of mail in the UPS network.
 The applications were conceptualized, designed and partially developed over three years.

-Setting transfer plans for processing, reporting and routing of mail
+Setting transfer plans for processing and routing of mail

 MI PROCESSING APP

-Recording trailer positions for air or ground transfer
+Recording trailer positions of mail for air or ground transfer

 App for processing mail at an origin facility.
-Mail is scanned, weighed and redirected to specific location based on the destination address.
-Main Innovations label is printed and is used for mail routing.
+Mail is scanned, weighed and redirected to a specific location in the processing facility based on the destination address.
+MI label is printed and is used for mail routing.

 Business Value: